Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - Ensure you have all 14 tables starting with `CIRCUITS` and ending with `STATUS`.
 Now we are ready to connect into dbt Cloud!
 ![query-circuits-data](assets/load-data-into-snowflake/4-query-circuits-data.png)

+We're ready to setup our dbt account!

 <!-- ------------------------ -->
 ## Setup dbt account
+Duration: 2
 We are going to be using [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up a dbt Cloud account.
 Using this method will allow you to spin up a fully fledged dbt account with your [Snowflake connection](/docs/cloud/connect-data-platform/connect-snowflake) and environments already established.

 1. Navigate out of your SQL worksheet back by selecting **home**.